Oluwasetemi/altschool-opensource-names/README.md

 Now open `names.txt` file and add your name to it.

 :warning: Don't add it at the beginning or end of the file.

-Put it anywhere in between.
+Put it anywhere in between (:pencil2: this will make the merge simple for git to understand).

 Now, save the file.

 While in the project directory, if you execute the command `git status`, you'll see there are changes.